Racing Stripes poster

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 26% of the runtime.
 This demonstrates the protagonist's commitment to Stripes convinces Channing to train him officially for the Kentucky Open.
 She agrees to be his jockey, and they commit to entering the race together despite everyone's doubts., moving from reaction to action.

 At 51 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat Stripes wins the qualifying race to enter the Kentucky Open, proving he can compete.
+Significantly, this crucial beat Stripes wins the qualifying race to enter the Kentucky Open, proving he can compete.
 It's a false victory - he's accepted into the race, but the real challenges and opposition intensify., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 81 minutes initiates the final act resolution at 80% of the runtime.
 Stripes realizes he doesn't need to be a horse to be a champion - he needs to be himself.
 Channing defies her father to race.
 They reconcile their understanding: it's not about what others think, it's about heart and determination., demonstrating the transformation achieved throughout the journey.